Chicken and waffles

 Chicken and waffles is an American dish combining chicken with waffles.
 It is part of a variety of culinary traditions, including Pennsylvania Dutch cuisine and soul food, and is served in certain specialty restaurants in the United States.
-Originating as a Pennsylvania Dutch meal, the dish has received notability in the Southern United States.
+Originating as a Pennsylvania Dutch meal, the dish is also popular in the Southern United States.

 Description

 Chicken and waffles, as a combined recipe, first appeared in the United States' colonial period in the 1600s in Pennsylvania Dutch country.
 The traditional Pennsylvania Dutch version consists of a plain waffle with pulled, stewed chicken on top, covered in gravy.

 A version using fried chicken is associated with the American South.
-The soul-food version of chicken and waffles grew in popularity after the opening of the Wells Supper Club in Harlem, New York, in 1938.
 The waffle is served as it would be for breakfast, with condiments such as butter and syrup.
-This combination of foods is beloved by many people who are influenced by traditions of soul food passed down from past generations of their families.
 This version of the dish is popular enough in Baltimore, Maryland to become a local custom.

 History

-The exact origins of this dish are unknown.
+The origins of the dish are unknown.
 Waffles entered American cuisine in the 1600s with European colonists.
 The food's popularity saw a notable boost after 1789 with Thomas Jefferson's purchase of four waffle irons in Amsterdam.

 In the early 1800s, hotels and resorts outside Philadelphia served waffles with fried catfish.
-Such establishments also served other dishes such as fried chicken, which gradually became the meat of choice due to catfish's limited, seasonal availability.
-Waffles served with chicken and gravy were noted as a common Sunday dish among the Pennsylvania Dutch by the 1860s.By the end of the 19th century, the dish was a symbol of Pennsylvania Dutch Country, brought on in part by its association with tourism.
-A 1901 memoir recalled a tavern in the Pittsburgh neighborhood East Liberty in western Pennsylvania, well known for "suppers of spring chickens and waffles."
+Waffles served with chicken and gravy were a common Sunday dish among the Pennsylvania Dutch by the 1860s.
+By the end of the 19th century, the dish was a symbol of Pennsylvania Dutch Country, brought on in part by its association with tourism.
+A 1901 memoir recalled a tavern in the Pittsburgh neighborhood East Liberty in western Pennsylvania that was known for "suppers of spring chickens and waffles".

 By the 1840s, broiled chicken and waffles were the celebrated specialty at Warriner's Tavern in Springfield, Massachusetts, owned by "Uncle" Jeremy Warriner and his wife "Aunt" Phoebe, two well-known abolitionists.
 Prior to the Civil War, chicken and waffles were extravagant breakfast staples in plantation houses through much of the South, prepared by the well-trained cooks.

 In 1909, a Griswold's waffle iron advertisement promised, "You can attend a chicken and waffle supper right at home any time you have the notion if you are the owner of a Griswold's American Waffle Iron."